Venom: The Last Dance ending explained – is Venom dead? Full spoilers

 (**WARNING: Contains spoilers for Venom: The Last Dance**)

-The film finds Eddie and Venom on the run both from the authorities – including a soldier with sinister motives named Rex Strickand (Chiwetel Ejiofor) – and from a nasty creature called a Xenophage, who has been sent by symbiote overlord Knull to collect a Codex that is contained, for complicated reasons, within Eddie and Venom's bonded body.
+Now, back in their homeland, the duo are on the run both from the authorities – including a soldier with sinister motives named Rex Strickland (Chiwetel Ejiofor) – and from a nasty creature called a Xenophage, who has been sent by symbiote overlord Knull to collect a Codex that is contained, for complicated reasons, within Eddie and Venom's bonded body.

 On their journey – which they hope will eventually take them to New York – the pair really go through it while also seeming to have a pretty fun time, coming across everything from a family of UFO obsessives led by hippie Martin (Rhys Ifans) to their old friend Mrs Chen (Peggy Lu).

-But what happens in the end – is it really the last dance?
+So, who dies, and is this really the last dance?
 Read on to have the Venom: The Last Dance ending explained.

-Venom: The Last Dance ending explained – Is Venom dead?
+Venom: The Last Dance ending explained – Is Venom really dead?

 Given how determinedly they were being tracked – and, to be honest, how conspicuous they were on their travels – it always seemed unlikely that Eddie and Venom would complete their trip to New York unscathed.